2010 South Carolina gubernatorial election

 The 2010 South Carolina gubernatorial election took place on November 2, 2010.
 Incumbent Republican Governor Mark Sanford was term limited and unable to seek re-election.
 Primary elections took place on June 8, 2010, and a runoff election, as was necessary on the Republican side, was held two weeks later on June 22.

 Republican Nikki Haley defeated Democrat Vincent Sheheen in the general election by a margin of 4.5%.
-As of 2022, this is the closest that the Democrats have come to winning the governorship of South Carolina since their last victory in 1998.
+As of 2023, this is the closest that the Democrats have come to winning the governorship of South Carolina since their last victory in 1998.
 This is the first open-seat election since 1994.
+Haley was re-elected in 2014 in a rematch with Sheheen.

 Republican primary

 According to CNN, Haley initially entered the gubernatorial primary as a dark horse candidate.
 In an article covering her surge in the primary in the weeks prior to the election, it was noted that a "surprise" endorsement from former Alaska governor and 2008 vice presidential candidate Sarah Palin boosted Haley's candidacy.
 Haley's campaign was backed by TV ads run by ReformSC, an advocacy group funded by allies of outgoing governor Mark Sanford.